Viktor-Szolga/turing-game-accusation-system/README.md

 - `analysis/data_analysis.ipynb`: Contains the data exploration and analysis steps.
 - `analysis/classifier_evaluation.ipynb`: Contains the evaluation of the trained classifiers.

-The results of these notebooks are already included in the repository for transparency and reproducibility.
+The analysis in classifier_evaluation requires the encoding model running on the Turing Game server.